filethis/developer-docs/docs/ft-connect-minimal-site.md

 Note that if you want to the use the configuration options in the _bs-config.js_ file, you will need to run this from inside your `ft-connect-minimal-site` project directory.
 If you don't use this file, you'll need to either define your own, or add configuration options to the command line.

-Actually, you can take advantage of BrowserSync's automatic loading feature even if you choose to use your own webserver, or one of the options listed below by using its "proxy" feature.
+You can take advantage of BrowserSync's automatic loading feature even if you choose to use your own webserver, or one of the options listed below by using its "proxy" feature.

     browser-sync start --proxy localhost:8888 --config "bs-config.js" --server --port 3505